Foundations — Part 4

 Do large bolus doses absorb more slowly?

 Yes.
-A big insulin depot tends to absorb more slowly than the same dose split into smaller depots.
-Same principle: surface area and diffusion.
+A large insulin depot tends to absorb more slowly than the same dose split across smaller depots.
+The mechanism is surface area and diffusion — a smaller depot has more surface area relative to its volume and disperses faster.

-Diagram showing splitting a large bolus into two smaller deposits can speed absorption.
+Diagram showing how splitting a large bolus into two smaller deposits at separate sites can speed up overall insulin absorption.

-Re-read the timing and portal-insulin sections a few times.
-They are essential for Dynamic Glucose Management and for mastering meals in real life.
+Re-reading the timing and portal insulin sections a few times is worthwhile — they are central to Dynamic Glucose Management and to mastering mealtime glucose in real life.

 Verified by MonsterInsights